Public records in private accounts

 Deciding what needs to be captured

 You need to capture all public records.
-This includes any record created, received or kept by you on behalf of your public authority in the course of conducting agency business.
+This includes any public record made, received or kept by you on behalf of your public authority in the course of conducting public authority business.

-Find out more about what records you need to capture.
-You can also use the information guide for deciding what you need to keep (PDF, 250 KB).
+Find out more about what public records you need to capture.
+You can also use the information guide for deciding what you need to keep .

-The following table provides examples and scenarios to help you determine what records received or created in private accounts, apps or devices need to be captured as public records.
+The following table provides examples and scenarios to help you determine what public records received or made in private accounts, apps or devices need to be captured as public records.

 Example | Public record? |